mneuhaus/Beard/Readme.md

 Reads the `beard.json` file and applies all patches as needed.

 `beard patch`

-## refactor - Refactor PHP Files to comply with TYPO3 CGL

-Flow and Neos adopted the PSR-2 coding standard, so this should not be used any longer.
-Using the php-cs-fixer is the better option (or let your IDE of choice do that for you).

 ## reset - Reset all repositories beneath this directory, removing any unpushed changes and applied patches